 What is pleurisy?

-Pleurisy means inflammation of the pleura, a membrane made up of two thin layers of tissue – one lining the chest wall and one covering the lungs.
-When these layers become inflamed, they rub against each other as the lungs expand and cause discomfort in the chest.
+Pleurisy means inflammation of the pleura – the layers of tissue between the lungs and ribcage.
+When these layers become inflamed, they rub against each other as the lungs expand and cause pain and discomfort in your chest.

 The main symptom of pleurisy is a sharp pain in the chest when you breathe.
-You may feel this in different parts of the chest, depending on which part of the pleura is inflamed.
+You might feel it in different parts of your chest, depending on which part of the pleura is inflamed.
+The pain may get worse as you move, cough, laugh or sneeze.

 Causes of pleurisy

-The most common cause of pleurisy is a virus (e.g. the flu virus).
+The most common cause of pleurisy is a virus, like flu.
+It can also be caused by:

-- Chest injuries - if the ribs are bruised or fractured
+Chest injuries - if your ribs are bruised or fractured

 Is pleurisy contagious?

-Pleurisy itself is not contagious, but it's often caused by contagious infections, like flu.
+Pleurisy itself is not contagious.
+But it's often caused by contagious infections, like flu, which is possible to pass on to others.

 How is pleurisy diagnosed?

-Usually, this will be enough to diagnose pleurisy, but various other lung disorders can cause similar pain to pleurisy, so you may need to have some other tests to be sure.
+Usually, this will be enough to diagnose pleurisy, but some other lung disorders can cause similar pain to pleurisy, so you may need to have other tests to be sure.
+This might include a blood test or imaging test like a chest X-ray or ultrasound.
+Sometimes more invasive tests would be recommended such as a lung biopsy.

 If pleurisy is diagnosed and treated quickly, it generally clears up with no long-lasting damage, but sometimes it can lead to more serious complications.

-If you experience any of the following warning signs it’s important to get immediate medical attention:
+If you experience any of the following warning signs, seek immediate medical help:

 - Reviewed by: